 Q: What is SendIP good for?
 A: SendIP allows creation of IP packets with arbitrary contents.
 As such, it should be useful for many purposes: protocol implementation testing, firewall and IDS testing, network test gear testing, etc.

 Q: What is it not good for?
 A: As SendIP works at the individual packet level, it is less suitable for higher-level testing, e.g., testing some new html feature.
-Also, as each invocation of SendIP only creates a single packet, it isn't really appropriate for stress testing, at least in isolation.
+The new version of SendIP can create multiple packets, but isn't exactly a stress testing tool - with each field being set individually on each packet created, it limits the send rate to perhaps some low number of thousands per second.

 Q: Which headers and protocols are supported?
 A: ipv4 (including ipip, aka 4in4), ipv6 (including 6in4, 4in6 and 6in6), icmp, icmpv6, tcp, udp, bgp, rip, ripng, ntp, ah, dest, esp, frag, gre, hop, route, wesp.
 For more information, see the manual entry.

 Q: What operating systems does SendIP run on?
 A: The original SendIP has support for a number of operating systems, including various versions of FreeBSD, Solaris, and Linux.
-The additions here have only been tested on Linux (specifically, various Fedora releases from 7 to 11); they may well work elsewhere as well, but this is totally untested.
+The additions here have only been tested on Linux (specifically, recent Fedora and Ubuntu releases); they may well work elsewhere as well, but this is totally untested.

-Q: How are string arguments handled?
+Q: How are string and numeric arguments handled?
 A: Many of the header fields, and the packet data area, can be specified via the following syntax:

 Q: What is the IPsec support?
 A: Basic creation of AH and ESP headers (and trailers, in the case of ESP) is supported.
 In addition, external authentication and/or encryption modules may be called, to give more realistic emulation of IPsec behavior.